-Researcher Ed Kazdin compiled some secondary research into perception - the first notable one being with surgical patients undergoing anaesthetic.
+Researcher Ed Kazdin compiled some secondary research into perception - the first notable one being with surgical patients undergoing anesthetic.

-Now the very nature of a strong anaesthetic is that it ensures the patient is completely “under” and unaware of all events - simply put, under anaesthetic a patient has no conscious perception.
+Now the very nature of a strong anesthetic is that it ensures the patient is completely “under” and unaware of all events - simply put, under anesthetic a patient has no conscious perception.